ukozdan/S4OQ/README.md

 ## Importing textures/diffuse maps

-- import into SwatEd editor for an existing package (i.e. replacing existing textures), or a new package (i.e. entirely new textures for new objects).
+import into SwatEd editor for an existing package (i.e. replacing existing textures), or a new package (i.e. entirely new textures for new objects).

 - Choose "generate mipmaps".
   - dxt1 for greatest compression
   - dxt3, or dxt5 for alpha channels

 ## Assigning textures/diffuse maps to shaders

 Shaders determine reflection, absorbtion, translucency and glow.
 As mentioned previously, the texture/diffuse map alpha channel informs this.

-- Create shader for all textures, except UI elements
+Create a shader for all textures, except UI elements.

 - Open SwatEd texture browser
 - "File > New"
 - name item "shader_itemname"
 - click "New"
 - move new window to side
 - highlight texture in browser
 - select "diffuse" channel in new window
 - select "Use"
 - close window
 - save package as "packagename.utx"

 ## Creating bump/normal maps with CrazyBump